-The increased specified test levels in this standard are derived from the highest levels to be expected in the environment of most industrial applications.
-These increased test levels are related to the electromagnetic environment (that can occur).
+The specified test levels in this standard are derived from the highest levels to be expected in the specified environment of industrial applications.
+These test levels are related to the electromagnetic environment (what can occur).
 They cannot be related in an analytical way to the SIL required for the safety-related system because there is no practically provable relationship between test level and probability of failure during use.
 The influences of electromagnetic phenomena are considered as systematic effects and by their nature often result in common cause events.